PARC U.S. Faculty Development Seminar on Palestine

 • Be willing to integrate their experiences from the seminar into their own teaching, research, and/or other projects.

-• Be willing to use their skills and experience to benefit Palestinian colleagues and institutions.
+• Be willing to use their skills, experience, and resources to benefit Palestinian colleagues and institutions.

 • Be a member of PARC.
 Visit the PARC membership page on our website for more information.

 PARC will make all arrangements for the program, including hotel, site visits, tours, and meetings with Palestinian colleagues.
-PARC will cover all expenses for in-country, group ground travel, accommodations, and group meals.
-International travel and personal and free day expenses will be the responsibility of each faculty member and/or their university.
-In cases of demonstrated need, there is limited funding available to cover partial costs for international travel.
+During the program, PARC will cover all expenses in Palestine for group ground travel, accommodations, and group meals.
+International travel and personal and free day expenses will be the responsibility of each faculty member and/or their institution.
+In cases of demonstrated need, limited funding is available to cover partial costs for international travel.
+PARC will select up to 12 professors as participants and alternates for these two FDS programs.

-For complete information, visit PARC's website at https://parc-us-pal.org.
+For more information, visit PARC's website at https://parc-us-pal.org.

-The Palestinian American Research Center (PARC) announces its 14th annual Faculty Development Seminar (FDS) on Palestine competition for U.S. faculty members with a demonstrated interest in, but with little travel experience to, Palestine.
+The Palestinian American Research Center (PARC) announces its 16th annual Faculty Development Seminar (FDS) on Palestine competition for U.S. faculty members with a demonstrated interest in, but little travel experience to, Palestine.
 Applicants may come from any field of study.
-Each of our 2023 programs will host 12 U.S. faculty members to participate in roundtable discussions; visits to Palestinian universities, research institutes, and cultural institutions; tours of historic cities; as well as meetings with Palestinian colleagues.
+The program will host 12 U.S. faculty members to participate in roundtable discussions; visits to universities, research institutes, and cultural and civil society organizations; tours of historic cities; as well as meetings with Palestinian colleagues.
 Through these activities, participants will learn about the region, deepen their knowledge about their fields of interest in Palestine, and build relationships with Palestinian colleagues and institutions.

 Applicants must: